Cozy Peach Kitchen

 Recipe features

-• Quick & easy: Overnight oats are ready in 5 minutes using 7 ingredients (plus optional toppings)
+• Quick & easy: These coconut milk overnight oats are ready in 5 minutes using 7 pantry staples (plus optional toppings) like canned full-fat coconut milk, maple syrup, and rolled oats.

 • Rich & creamy: Coconut milk makes overnight oats extra creamy.
 It also adds fat which makes the oats more filling.